Management of heart failure

 Management of heart failure requires a multimodal approach.
 It involves a combination of lifestyle modifications, medications, and possibly the use of devices or surgery.
+It may be noted that treatment can vary across continents and regions.

 Lifestyle changes

-People with congestive heart failure (CHF) are educated to undertake various non-pharmacological measures to improve symptoms and prognosis.
+People with heart failure, also known as congestive heart failure (CHF), are educated to undertake various non-pharmacological measures to improve symptoms and prognosis.
 Such measures include: